top of page

 Location: Fermilab site in Illinois

-Program Dates: mid-June to late July
+Program Dates: Mid-June to late July

-The TARGET program provides a rigorous six-week summer internship opportunity aimed at high school sophomores and juniors hailing from Illinois.
-It is tailored for individuals showcasing a robust interest and proven proficiency in physics, mathematics, computer science, and engineering.
+The TARGET program provides a rigorous six-week summer internship opportunity for high school sophomores and juniors from Illinois.
+It is tailored for students with an interest and proficiency in physics, mathematics, computer science, and engineering.
 The program's objective is to motivate high school students to pursue higher education and careers in STEM fields.
+Annually, the TARGET program admits around 15-25 interns, ensuring a highly competitive selection process.
+The program integrates practical work experience and experiential learning.
+You will work on projects with scientists and engineers at Fermilab.

 Stipend: Students are paid (stipend not specified) and earn college credit after finishing the program.